cskonopka/n4m-supplemental/xeno-canto/README.md

 </p>

 # xeno-canto
 Create a bird sound sample with birds from around the globe using Node-for-Max.
+The alternate name for the project is "Rainforest Tools"

 # Requirements
 In 2018 the visual programming language [Max](http://www.cycling74.com) made a big leap forward by officially integrating the server-side language Node.js for the release of Max8.
 [Node-for-Max](https://cycling74.com/articles/node-for-max-intro-%E2%80%93-let%E2%80%99s-get-started) enables users the ability to integrate internet-based sources into their projects using Node.js and ideas can be spunup with ease using [npm](https://www.npmjs.com/).
 The connections paves the way for scalability and opens the door to new forms of data research for scientists and artists.

 <p align="center">
   <img width="47%" height="47%" src="https://i.ibb.co/4fVj2Sd/xenocanto-01.gif"/>